Essential amino acids. Valin. Daily norm. Valine deficiency Which foods contain valine?

 • helps with liver and kidney diseases.
 Used in the treatment of addictions (alcohol, drugs);

-• increases the feeling of fullness and is used in diets and in the treatment of obesity.
+• increases the feeling of fullness and is used during diets and in the treatment of obesity.

 • strengthens the immune system.

 We can only get it with food.
-Therefore, it is important to determine where it is contained in sufficient quantities.
+Therefore, it is important to determine where it is found in sufficient quantities.

-Dairy products are literally saturated with this amino acid, cheeses.
-Even a small amount of these foods can provide you with your daily valine requirements.
+Dairy products - cheeses - are literally saturated with this amino acid.
+Even a small amount of these products can provide you daily requirement in valine.

-There is a lot of it in eggs, meat, fish.
-Especially it is worth paying attention to quail eggs - the digestibility of this substance in them is very high.
+There is a lot of it in eggs, meat, and fish.
+It is especially worth paying attention to quail eggs - the digestibility of this substance in them is very high.

-From plant products, they are rich in legumes (beans, peas), seeds and sunflowers, pine nuts and hazelnuts.
+From plant products They are rich in legumes (beans, peas), sunflower seeds, pine nuts and hazelnuts.

-A healthy person needs 2-4 grams of this amino acid per day.
-But this is a general average.
-More precisely, your rate can be calculated based on the indicator of 10 mg of valine per 1 kg of human weight.
+Per day healthy person 2-4 grams of this amino acid are needed.
+But this is the general average value.
+More accurately, your norm can be calculated based on 10 mg of valine per 1 kg of human weight.

 Important!
-In case of disorders of the liver and kidneys, only a doctor selects the rate of valine consumption.
-It is extremely dangerous to independently engage in such an appointment.
+In case of liver and kidney dysfunction, only a doctor selects the rate of valine consumption.
+It is extremely dangerous to engage in such an appointment on your own.

 As you can see, this substance is useful and necessary.
-Its disadvantage is quite dangerous.
+Its deficiency is quite dangerous.
 But it is also undesirable to allow excess.

 Excess

-In case of an overdose, problems with the nervous system begin, chills, numbness and tingling in the extremities, hallucinations appear.
-There are disorders in the digestive system, blood flow becomes more complicated, liver and kidney dysfunctions appear.
+In case of an overdose, problems with the nervous system begin, chills, numbness and tingling in the limbs, and hallucinations appear.
+Violations occur in digestive system, blood flow becomes more complicated, liver and kidney dysfunctions appear.

 • immunity is weakened;